- What is testosterone?

 When to see a doctor

 If your testosterone levels are too high, you might experience chest pain, trouble breathing, and dizziness.
-Some people also have testosterone and body hair problems, which can be annoying, especially for women.

 Contact a healthcare provider if the high T production is causing: